earlution/dev-toolkit/packages/frameworks/workflow mgt/cursorrules-rw-trigger-section.md

 - **New Epic:** Different Epic → Reset STORY to 1, TASK to 1, BUILD to 1 (e.g., `0.N.S.T+B` → `0.{N+1}.1.1+1`)
 - **Epic Alignment:** Epic number should match current branch (if on `epic/{n}`, version should be `0.{n}.S.T+B`)
 - **Epic Ranges:**
-  - [Example: vibe-dev-kit] Epic 1-4+ (Epic 1: Vibe Dev Kit Core, Epic 2: Workflow Management Framework, Epic 3: Numbering & Versioning Framework, Epic 4: Kanban Framework)
+  - [Example: ai-dev-kit] Epic 1-4+ (Epic 1: AI Dev Kit Core, Epic 2: Workflow Management Framework, Epic 3: Numbering & Versioning Framework, Epic 4: Kanban Framework)
   - No legacy range in dev-kit - starts from Epic 1 with full schema
 - **Reference:** See `KB/Architecture/Standards_and_ADRs/dev-kit-versioning-policy.md` (or your project's versioning policy) for complete schema definition